+^{} Located in San Bernardino County, but affects portions of Riverside County.

-LU 16.1 Prohibit commercial wind turbines within the Rural Community Foundation Component areas and within the Rural Residential land use designation.
+- LU 45.1 16.1 Prohibit commercial wind turbines within the Rural Community Foundation Component areas and within the Rural Residential land use designation.
 Prohibit commercial wind turbines within the Community Development Foundation Category, except within the areas designated Public Facilities (Edom Hill and the area around Devers Substation) within the mapped Policy Area providing for wind energy development in the Western Coachella Valley Area Plan.
-(AI 3)

-LU 16.4 Except in unusual circumstances, no wind turbines shall be sited on lands in excess of 25% of slope.
-(AI 3)

-LU 16.5 Except in unusual circumstances, restrict lands in excess of 25% of slope from uses associated with wind turbine development, such as access roads, except in specific instances where site-specific investigation indicates that no adverse impacts or increased hazard would result, and that visual impacts can be mitigated.
-(AI 3)

-LU 16.6 Prohibit wind turbines located on top of earthquake faults or lineaments.
-(AI 3)

-LU 16.7 Geotechnical considerations, such as potential landslides and mudflows, shall be reviewed with all commercial wind energy developments.
+(AI 3) - LU 45.2 16.2 Require wind turbines to address through project design the alignments of multipurpose trails as designated on Figure C-5 of the Circulation Element.
+(AI 3) - LU 15.3 16.3 Require wind turbines to address through project design Riverside County Regional Parks and sensitive environmental areas.
+Setbacks will be determined on a project by project basis.
+(AI 3) - LU 45.4 16.4 Except in unusual circumstances, no wind turbines shall be sited on lands in excess of 25% of slope.
+(AI 3) - LU 45.5 16.5 Except in unusual circumstances, restrict lands in excess of 25% of slope from uses associated with wind turbine development, such as access roads, except in specific instances where site-specific investigation indicates that no adverse impacts or increased hazard would result, and that visual impacts can be mitigated.
+(AI 3) - LU 15.6 16.6 Prohibit wind turbines located on top of earthquake faults or lineaments.
+(AI 3) - LU 15.7 16.7 Geotechnical considerations, such as potential landslides and mudflows, shall be reviewed with all commercial wind energy developments.
 Geotechnical reports submitted for review shall adequately address avoidance of hazards and, if avoidance is not feasible, propose mitigation according to good engineering practices.
+(AI 3) - LU 45.8 16.8 Wildlife and natural vegetation impacts of proposed commercial wind turbine development shall be considered, including endangered species avoidance and mitigation, bird migration flyways, and may include appropriate consultation with state and federal wildlife agencies.
+(AI 3) - LU 45.9 16.9 Restrict placement of commercial wind turbine arrays within 2,000 feet of residential development for arrays with 10 or fewer wind turbines and restrict placement of commercial wind turbine arrays within 3,000 feet or greater of residential development for arrays with more than 10 wind turbines, unless the applicant supplies documentation that the machines are designed according to proven engineering practices and will not violate applicable County of Riverside noise standards including excessive low frequency or pure tone noise.
+(AI 3) - LU 15.10 16.10 Require wind turbines to operate at less than 65 dBA and not more than 60 dBA when installed adjacent to noise-sensitive land uses.
 (AI 3)